-- 6) If the surface land application of livestock waste is on ice covered or snow covered land, the CAFO owner or operator mustshallmust visually monitor for runoff from the site.
-The CAFO owner or operator daily must monitor each ice covered or snow covered field where land application has been conducted when the ambient temperature is 32 degrees F or greater following winter land application until all the ice or snow melts from the land application area. - 7) If the surface land application of livestock waste is on ice covered or snow covered land and a runoff from the land application area occurs, the CAFO owner or operator mustshall must report any discharge of livestock waste within 24 hours after the discovery of the discharge as follows: - A) The report mustshall must be made to the Agency through the Illinois Emergency Management Agency by calling 1-800-782-7860 or 1-217-782-7860; - B) Within 5 days after this telephone report, the CAFO owner or operator mustshallmust file a written report with the Agency that includes the name and telephone number of the person filing the report, the discharge location, location of the discharge, an estimated estimate of the quantity of the discharge, the discharge's time and duration of the discharge, actions taken in response to the discharge, and observations on the discharge's condition of the eondition of the discharge with regards to turbidity, color, foaming, floatable solids and other deleterious conditions of the runoff event or snow melts off the site. - c) Availability of Individual Fields for Winter Application
+- or snow covered land, the CAFO owner or operator shall visually monitor for runoff from the site.
+The CAFO owner or operator daily must monitor each ice covered or snow covered field where land application has been conducted when the ambient temperature is 32 degrees F or greater following winter land application until all the ice or snow melts from the land application area. - 7) If the surface land application of livestock waste is on ice covered or snow covered land and a runoff from the land application area occurs, the CAFO owner or operator shall report any discharge of livestock waste within 24 hours after the discovery of the discharge as follows: - A) The report shall be made to the Agency through the Illinois Emergency Management Agency by calling 1-800-782-7860 or 1-217-782-7860; - B) Within 5 days after this telephone report, the CAFO owner or operator shall file a written report with the Agency that includes the name and telephone number of the person filing the report, location of the discharge, an estimate of the quantity of the discharge, time and duration of the discharge, actions taken in response to the discharge, and observations of the condition of the discharge with regards to turbidity, color, foaming, floatable solids and other deleterious conditions of the runoff for each day of each runoff event until the ice or snow melts off the site. - c) Availability of Individual Fields for Winter Application